 LFSF is implementing the changes initiated by the French Minister of National Education, Jean-Michel Blanquer.
 Greater emphasis will be placed on continuous monitoring student's knowledge and skills, with some occasional testing to evaluate academic performance.

 High School, called Lycée in France, is Grades 10, 11 and 12 (Seconde or 2de, Première or 1re, and Terminale), and it represents the last leg of a student’s journey towards university.
-Starting in Grade 10, students begin preparing for the French Baccalaureate, le Baccalauréat, and in many cases, our students select the prestigious Option Internationale du Baccalauréat (OIB), which gives them the opportunity to showcase their bilingual skills and for which French studies are supplemented by demanding subjects in English.
+Starting in Grade 10, students begin preparing for the French Baccalaureate, and in many cases, our students select its prestigious and rigorous International option (OIB), which gives them the opportunity to showcase their bilingual skills and for which French studies are supplemented by demanding subjects in English.

-The Grade 10 curriculum, also known as the Cycle of Initiation, is designed to prepare students to choose which specialties they will study in Grades 11 and 12.
+In Gr 10, students start to explore while creating their own path, through electives.
 New subjects, such as economics, are included as part of a student’s required coursework, but first and foremost, the goal is to transmit a common culture to all the students (via French, math, history-geography, foreign languages, physics-chemistry, life and Earth sciences, physical education, and civic education courses), and to allow them to explore the literary, economic, scientific and technological domains.
 At the end of Grade 10, students choose specialized options that complement a core curriculum.
 Specializations are broken into three Series that will determine a student’s path through Grade 12: Série L (literary series), Série ES (economic and social series), and Série S (scientific series).

 Grades 11 and 12 : The French Baccalaureate